Call Now for a FREE Consultation Call Now (407) 712-7300

 • You’re interested in settling your workers’ compensation claim.

-• Your employer retaliates against you for filing a claim by either taking disciplinary action or by firing you.
+• Your employer retaliates against you for filing a claim by either taking disciplinary action or firing you.

 • You were injured or became ill on the job and your claim is denied.